xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 | is-fragment    | Dropped    | Matches Any fragments|
 | last-fragment  | Permitted  | Expects MF=0 FO>0    |

-You can use all the available options as per the scenarios and filter the fragments accordingly.
+You can use the available options for fragment-type, to filter the fragments as per different scenarios.
 Fragment-type keyword gives user granular level of filtering the packets.

 ## References